Want to spend some time on the North Shore of Oahu Hawaii? There are so many things to do on North Shore you will not be disappointed!

 We learned at church that there would be a special musical presentation that night at the visitor’s center.
 Everyone was welcome to come.
 It was incredible!
 I am telling you Polynesians can sing!
 The visitor center is also a great place to learn more about genealogy and how to make your families stronger.

-Dole Pineapple Plantation
+17. Dole Pineapple Plantation

 This is especially fun if you have kids!

 Kualoa Ranch is not technically on the North Shore but is close enough that you could combine it with your North Shore adventures.
-This is included in the Oahu Go card.
-There are many adventures on the ranch.
-ATV’s, horseback riding, and a Jurassic Park tour.
+This is where you will find a Hawaii Jurassic Park adventure!

-Go Oahu Card
+19. Go, Oahu Card

 The Go Oahu Card is a great purchase.
-There are so many fun activities included with this card.
-It really saves you money!
+There are so many fun Oahu North Shore activities included with this card.

-Have Fun on the North Shore
+Have Fun with all the Hawaiian North Shore Activities!

 We loved our time on the North Shore and I know you will too!
 Be sure to get a copy of the Top 20 restaurants on Oahu!
 I will email you a copy!